 Obtain in-depth analysis on the specific site to understand the overall attractiveness.
 Rate and share with colleagues.

 We aggregate up to 40 years of satellite data to give you the most comprehensive insight in your early-stage prospecting.

 There is a race to identify the best project sites for the solar market.
 In this race, you need the best tools available to gain the competitive edge.

-We introduce the world’s first automatic site identification and analysis tool.
+We introduced the world’s first automatic site identification and analysis tool.